What are tick bites?

-What to do if you find a tick on your child:
+What should you do if you find a tick on your child?

 By remaining calm and knowing some basic first-aid techniques, you can help your child overcome the fear and the trauma of a tick bite: